steamclock/niceComponents/README.md

 ### Customizing Components

-Once you're ready to start putting your own touch on components, you've got a couple options, based on what you'd like to change...
+Once you're ready to start putting your own touch on components, you've got a couple options, based on what you'd like to change.

 #### Setting a Global Config at Startup